freetsi/employeePortalv1/readme.md

 6. 'pip install -r requirements.txt' to install all the required packages into your environment
 7. DB (sqlite) will also come into the project with git pull.
 No migrations are needed.
 8. Please set and ensure that LOG_PATH from settings.py exist in your machine.
-9. python mange.py runserver to start server
+9. 'python manage.py runserver' to start server

 ## Testing + API Documentation